mech/Notes/DevOps/Docker/networking.md

 The `-p` flag can be used multiple times to configure multiple ports like 80 and 443.

+There is a difference between exposing a port and publishing a port.
+Exposing a port simply means Docker will take note that the port in question is used by the container.
+This can be used for automated mappings and linkings.

+Publishing a port will map it to the host interface, making it available to the outside world.

 ### Linking

 Besides network port mappings, you can communicate with other containers through Docker linking system.